What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 When choosing a point of sale (POS) data provider, consider factors such as data accuracy, coverage of retail locations, frequency of updates, data privacy compliance, integration capabilities, and pricing models.

-How is Point of Sale (POS) Data collected?
+How is Point of Sale (POS) Data Collected?

 With POS software attached to a payment system, POS data collection can go beyond capturing transactions.
 POS software tracks a range of commercial information.
 It links customer contact details to payment methods, as well as to product data.